 * EldritchAbomination: One officer notes that looking at the things that come out of the trunk made him feel like ''[[MindRape his EYES were being raped]]''.

 * HumanoidAbomination: The mysterious driver of the Buick that originally left it at the gas station at the start of the story, and who disappeared behind the building.
-The gas station attendant described him as looking "melted", and he had a very odd posture.
+The gas station attendant described his ear (the only feature he saw clearly) as looking "melted, like he'd been in a fire", and he had a very odd posture.
 Outside the novel, said driver is generally theorized to be a [[Franchise/TheDarkTower Low Man]].

 * HumansAreCthulhu: [[spoiler:The one thing that makes it out of the Buick's trunk alive sees the officers as just as mind-breakingly horrible as they see it.]]